RemixVSL/iomemory-vsl4/README.md

 | [LKML](https://lkml.org/) | Sometimes the first or last resort to figure out why something changed in the kernel, or where |
 | [The Nvidia Forum](https://forums.developer.nvidia.com/c/gpu-unix-graphics/linux/148) | Because they are hot to trot they encounter problems before we do, so we get to ride on their coat tails.... sometimes....though  often not |
 | [Ghidra](https://ghidra-sre.org/) | The Ghidra project from the NSA that allows a look under the covers to figure out things inside non-sourcy libs|

-## Support
-Join us on the Discord Server in the Wiki, or create a bug report

 ## Other notes
 Installing fio-util, fio-common, fio-preinstall and fio-sysvinit is recommended.